 Papers describing essentially the same research should not be published in more than one journal.
 Submitting the same paper to more than one journal constitutes unethical publishing behavior and is unacceptable.
 Manuscripts which have been published as copyrighted material elsewhere cannot be submitted.
 Manuscripts under review by the journal should not be resubmitted to copyrighted publications.

-However, by submitting a manuscript, the author(s) retain the rights to the published material.
-In case of publication they permit the use of their work under a CC-BY license [http://creativecommons.org/licenses/by/3.0/], which allows others to copy, distribute and transmit the work as well as to adapt the work and to make commercial use of it.
+By submitting a manuscript, the author(s) transfer the copyright of the work to the Journal of Engineering Science and permit the use of their work under a CC-BY license, which allows others to copy, distribute and transmit the work.
+The authors reserve all proprietary right other than copyright, such as patent rights.

 Authorship of the paper